 - cut off pointy tip of the bottom of squash so each half and stand up without tipping over and place both halves in slow cooker

-- sprinkle lightly with cinnamon
+- sprinkle lightly with cinnamon2 dashes cinnamon

 - cover slow cooker and cook on low for 3 – 4 hours.